-All countries (except Germany) have experienced positive capital gains on domestic wealth.
 These gains have been particularly large in Europe and mostly (though not entirely) driven by housing.
-One hypothesis-which, as we shall see, is consistent with the historical data-is that countries like the United Kingdom and France have benefited from a long-run asset price recovery.
+One hypothesis - which, as we shall see, is consistent with the historical data - is that countries like the U.K. and France have benefitted from a long run asset price recovery.
 Asset prices fell substantially between 1910 and 1950, and have been rising ever since.
 There might, however, have been some overshooting in the recovery process, particularly in housing prices.
-The four countries with the largest capital gains-United Kingdom, France, Italy, and Australia-have by far the largest level of housing wealth in our sample: over 300% of national income in 2010, a level that was only attained by Japan around 1990.
+The four countries with the largest capital gains - UK, France, Italy, Australia - have by far the largest level of housing wealth in our sample: over 300% of national income in 2010, a level that was only attained by Japan around 1990.
 So part of the capital gains we measure might owe to abnormally high real estate prices in 2010.

 To a large extent, the housing bubble explanation for the rise of wealth-income ratios is complementary to the real explanation.
-In countries like France and Italy, savings are sufficiently large relative to growth to generate a significant increase in the national wealth-income ratio: given the values taken by s and g over the 1970-2010 period and the steady-state formula $\beta_n = \frac{s}{g}$, the β_n observed in 1970 were too low and had to increase.
+In countries like France and Italy, savings are sufficiently large relative to growth to generate a significant increase in the national wealth-income ratio: given the values taken by s and g over the 1970-2010 period and the steady-state formula $\beta_n = s/g$, the β_n observed in 1970 were too low and had to increase.
 If in addition households in these countries have a particularly strong taste for domestic assets like real estate (or do not want to diversify their portfolio internationally as much as they could) then maybe it is not too surprising if this generates upward pressure on housing prices.

-Regarding the atypical German capital losses, German statisticians might overestimate saving flows, underestimate the current stock of wealth, or both.
-Yet another possibility is that Germany has not experienced any asset price recovery so far because the German legal system still gives important control rights over private assets to stakeholders other than private property owners.
+Regarding the atypical German capital losses, German statisticians might over-estimate saving flows, under-estimate the current stock of wealth, or both.
+Yet another possibility is that Germany has not experienced any asset price recovery so far because the German legal system still today gives important control rights over private assets to stakeholders other than private property owners.
 Rent controls, for instance, may have prevented the market value of real estate from increasing as much as in other countries.
-Voting rights granted to employee representatives in corporate boards may similarly reduce the market value of corporations.
-51 Germans might also have less taste for expensive capital goods (particularly housing) than do the French, the British, and the Italians, maybe because they have less taste for living in a large centralized capital city and prefer a more polycentric country, for historical and cultural reasons.
+Voting rights granted to employee representatives in corporate boards may similarly reduce the market value of corporations.51 Germans might also have less taste for expensive capital goods (particularly housing) than the French, the British and the Italians, maybe because they have less taste for living in a large centralized capital city and prefer a more polycentric country, for historical and cultural reasons.
 With the data at our disposal, we are not able to put a precise number on each explanation.